FORREST COUNTY, MS (WDAM) - A Hattiesburg man is facing one charge of child exploitation, according to Attorney General Jim Hood.

-The case was investigated by the Attorney General's Internet Crimes Against Children Task Force within the AG's Cyber Crime Unit.
-It will be prosecuted by Special Assistant Attorney General Brandon Ogburn, according to the Attorney General's press release.
+This case was investigated by the Mississippi Attorney General's Internet Crimes Against Children Task Force, and it will be prosecuted by Special Assistant Attorney General Brandon Ogburn.